patm2013/metalsmith-excel-markdown/README.md

 ###General
 It works by scanning files for 'table', 'select', and/or 'additional' attributes.

-+The table attribute corresponds to the Excel file to query +The select attribute lets you add select statements -If no select statement is specified, the default statement is '*' +The additional attribute lets you add other SQL statements such as WHERE and ORDER BY -If no additional attribute is specified then it is ignored
+*The table attribute corresponds to the Excel file to query *The select attribute lets you add select statements *If no select statement is specified, the default statement is '*' *The additional attribute lets you add other SQL statements such as WHERE and ORDER BY *If no additional attribute is specified then it is ignored

 ###Config
 A config option ('folder') can also be passed to specify the location of your excel files.
 By default this is set to 'xlsx/'